 July 2, 2004: Grand Ole Opry member Ricky Van Shelton made his final Grand Ole Opry appearance.
 Now retired, Ricky joined the Opry in June 1988.
 Sadly, he was another one from that era that did not appear on the Opry very often.

 July 5, 2008: Ending a long standing tradition, the start time of Saturday's early Grand Ole Opry show was changed from 6:30 to 7:00, resulting in a two hour show.
 This followed the change of the late Saturday show being cut to two hours the previous January.
 There was no reason given for the change, and no, there was no price reduction on account of the shorter show.

 July 15, 2008: Future Grand Ole Opry member Darius Rucker made his first guest appearance on the Opry, singing "Don't Think I Don't Think About It."

 July 8, 2011: Jimmy Dickens made a surprise appearance on the stage of the Grand Ole Opry to ask the Oak Ridge Boys if they would like to become the Opry's newest members.
-Of course, the Oak Ridge Boys said yes, and later this year they will celebrate their 6th year as Opry members.
+Of course, the Oak Ridge Boys said yes, and later this year they will celebrate their 7th year as Opry members.
 The Oak Ridge Boys had been asked previously if they were interested in becoming Opry members, however they had declined due to their heavy touring schedule.
 While they are still actively touring, the group has found the time to appear on the Opry and fulfill their membership obligations.